-From the first often in plural form; sometimes in late Middle English accompt (see account (v.)).
-Meaning "course of business dealings requiring records" is from 1640s; hence "arrangement to keep money in a business, bank, etc." (1833), also "customer or client having an account" (1937).
+From the first it was often in plural form; sometimes in late Middle English it was accompt (see account (v.)).
+The meaning "course of business dealings requiring records" is from 1640s; hence "arrangement to keep money in a business, bank, etc." (1833), also "customer or client having an account" (1937).
 Money of account (1690s), that used in reckoning but not circulating as coin or paper, preserves the "counting" sense of the word.

 The spellings accompt, accomptable, etc. are artificial forms used, not prevailingly, in the sixteenth and seventeenth centuries.
 They are now obsolete, or nearly so, though accompt and accomptant may still be used in the formal or legal style.
 The pronunciation has always conformed to the regular spelling, account, accountable, etc. [Century Dictionary]

-Meaning "to reckon for money given or received, render a reckoning," is from late 14c.
-Sense of "to explain, justify" (c.
-1300) is from notion of "present a detailed explanation of money, etc. held in trust."
-Transferred sense of "to value, to estimate" (to account as belonging to a certain class of quality) is from late 14c.
-Intransitive sense of "to render an account of particulars" is from late 14c.; hence transitive sense "give an explanation" (1670s, usually with to before a person and for before a thing).
+The meaning "reckon for money given or received, render a reckoning," is from late 14c.
+The sense of "to explain, justify" (c.
+1300) is from the notion of "present a detailed explanation of money, etc. held in trust."
+The transferred sense of "to value, to estimate" (to account as belonging to a certain class of quality) is from late 14c.
+The intransitive sense of "render an account of particulars" is from late 14c.; hence the transitive sense "give an explanation" (1670s, which usually takes to before a person and for before a thing).

-In later Old French partly re-Latinized as acompter (Modern French accompter), hence late Middle English accompten.
+In later Old French the word was partly re-Latinized as acompter (Modern French accompter), hence late Middle English accompten.
 Related: Accounted; accounting.